bschreck/deep.sh/.github/pull_request_template.md

 <!---

-Thanks for opening a PR on xonsh!
+Thanks for opening a PR on deepsh!

 Please do this: